-Following community meetings held in the wake of the death of Tavis Spencer-Aitkens, Suffolk Constabulary, Suffolk County Council, the Police and Crime Commissioner, the MP for Ipswich and Ipswich Borough Council committed to improved engagement with people living in this particular area of South East Ipswich.
-It was proposed that this would be via the creation of a new “reference group” for this geographic community which would be representative of the ethnic diversity of residents.
-It was also hoped that the Group would have an appropriate gender and age balance.
+Following community meetings held in the wake of the death of Tavis Spencer-Aitkens, Suffolk Constabulary, Suffolk County Council, the Police and Crime Commissioner, the MP for Ipswich and Ipswich Borough Council committed to improved engagement with people living in Ipswich.
+It was proposed that this would be via the creation of “reference groups” for community which would be representative of the ethnic diversity of residents.
+It was also hoped that the Groups would have an appropriate gender and age balance.

 The Group’s initial terms of reference are proposed to be:

 - To provide a forum for open discussion on matters affecting the community

 - To identify community issues and priorities and help to raise the profile of these priorities with the public bodies

 - To jointly shape services and other decisions as appropriate for the local area